 American University’s Gap Program offers an academic and internship experience in our nation’s capital, providing the perfect springboard to develop a foundation for future academic and career success.
-Our semester programs include a seminar of your choosing, including American Politics, International Affairs, or Global Business, plus an internship comprise a 7-credit semester.
+Our semester programs include a seminar course of American Politics, International Affairs, or Global Business, plus a three day per week internship, for a total of 7 college credits.
 Enroll in a single semester (fall or spring) or a full-academic year in the program.

 Real-World Career Experience

-The internship experience allows you to start making contacts, build your professional skillset, and gain real-world experience through the internship and mentored field practicum class.
-With over 3,000 internship contacts at your disposal, you can dive into your interests, whether it is with a non-profit, government agency, business, sports team, or news bureau.
-You will receive support creating you resume, cover letters, and conducting your internship search, developing skills that will be used for years to come.
+The internship experience allows you to build your professional skillset, make contacts, and gain real-world experience through the internship and mentored field practicum class.
+With over 3,000 internship contacts at your disposal, you can explore your interests, whether it is with a non-profit, government agency, business, sports team, or news bureau.
+You will receive support creating your resume, cover letters, and conducting your internship search, developing skills you will use for years to come.

-Our Gap Program seminar classes are learning laboratories — taking full advantage of Washington, D.C.
+AU Gap Program seminar classes are learning laboratories, taking full advantage of Washington, D.C.
 The classes are interactive sessions led by a professor who will introduce you to local, national, and global experts.
 You will participate in site visits to area nonprofit organizations, government agencies, and businesses.

-While in the program, AU Gap students will be fully integrated into the AU community and have access to all the on campus resources.
-You will live in the residence halls with other first year students and eat meals with friends in the dining facilities.
-You will have the ability to join student clubs and organizations, which will provide you first-hand insight into the college experience.
+While in the program, AU Gap students are fully integrated into the AU community and have access to all campus resources.
+You will live in the residence halls with other first year students, eat in campus dining facilities, and have the opportunity to join student clubs and organizations, providing you valuable first-hand insight into the college experience.